Hiroreco/enreco-archive/recap-data/chapter2/day5/nodes/bae-c2d5.md

 [Oh, and Bae is also mother to another child.](#embed:https://youtu.be/L7rBGepFrXA?t=13027)

 But another matter lingered in Bae's mind: Cecilia Immerkind.
 As a worried Gonathon pulled her away to talk, Bae explained that some of her memories might be linked to her missing box.
-But her focus right now was the kind knight.
+But her focus right now was the Kind Knight.
 Bae would give the letter [to Cecilia](https://youtu.be/L7rBGepFrXA?t=13807) in person and present her with flowers afterwards.
 Touched, Gonathon promised to help Bae when the moment arrived.

 ## Fanart